tremor-rs/tremor-runtime/README.md

 ---

 In short, tremor is an event processing system.
 It was originally designed as a replacement for software such as [Logstash](https://www.elastic.co/products/logstash) or [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).
-However tremor has outgrown this singular use case by supporting more complex workflows such as aggregation, rollups, an ETL language and a query language.
+However tremor has outgrown this singular use case by supporting more complex workflows such as aggregation, rollups, an ETL language, and a query language.

-More about the [history](docs/history.md) and [architecture](docs/architecture.md) can be found in [the documentation](docs/index.md).
+More about the [history](https://docs.tremor.rs/history/) and [architecture](dochttps://docs.tremor.rs/overview/) can be found in [the documentation](https://docs.tremor.rs/).

 ## Audience

-Tremor is built for users that have a high message volume to deal with and want to build pipelines to process, route or limit this event stream.
+Tremor is built for users that have a high message volume to deal with and want to build pipelines to process, route, or limit this event stream.
 While Tremor specializes in interacting with [Kafka](https://kafka.apache.org), other message systems should be easily pluggable.

 ## Use Cases

-### Elastic Search data ingress and rate limiting
+### Elastic Search data ingress and rate-limiting

 Tremor has been successfully used to replace logstash as a Kafka to Elastic Search ingress.
-In this scenario, it reduced the required compute resources by about 80% (YMMV) when decoding, classify and rate limiting the traffic.
-A secondary but perhaps more important effect was that tremors dynamic backpressure and rate limiting allowed the ElasticSearch system to stay healthy and current despite overwhelming amounts of logs during spikes.
+In this scenario, it reduced the required compute resources by about 80% (YMMV) when decoding, classify, and rate-limiting the traffic.
+A secondary but perhaps more important effect was that tremors dynamic backpressure and rate-limiting allowed the ElasticSearch system to stay healthy and current despite overwhelming amounts of logs during spikes.

 ### HTTP to Kafka bridge

 Kafka optimizes its connection lifetime for long-lived, persistent connections.
 The rather long connection negotiation phase is a result of that optimization.
-For languages that have a short runtime this can be a disadvantage, such as PHP, or tools that only run for a short period, such as CLI tools.
-Tremor can be used to provide an HTTP(s) to Kafka bridge that allows putting events on a queue without the need for going through the Kafka connection setup instead only relying on HTTP as its transport.
+For languages that have a short runtime, this can be a disadvantage, such as PHP, or tools that only run for a short period, such as CLI tools.
+Tremor can be used to provide an HTTP(s) to Kafka bridge that allows putting events on a queue without the need for going through the Kafka connection setup instead, only relying on HTTP as its transport.

 ### When to use Tremor